fieldtrip/website/reference/rmsubfield.md

 ---
 title: rmsubfield
-layout: default
-tags:
 ---
 ```
  RMSUBFIELD removes the contents of the specified field from a structure
- just like the standard MATLAB RMFIELD function, except that you can also
+ just like the standard Matlab RMFIELD function, except that you can also
  specify nested fields using a '.' in the fieldname.
 The nesting can be
  arbitrary deep.